 Regolithfrom the list, and then login.

-If you encounter errors during step 2, please refer to the troubleshooting page for help.
+If you encounter errors, please refer to the troubleshooting page for help.

 To remove the Regolith Desktop from your existing Ubuntu system, first remove the package: